• Skip to main content

 to decorate

-• Frost the cupcakes using a large star shaped nozzle and decorate with chopped nuts, if desired.
+• Frost the cupcakes using a large star-shaped nozzle and decorate with pistachio nuts or walnuts, if desired.

 Photo of spiced courgette cupcakes being frosted with cream cheese frosting and decorated with chopped pistachios.